 Although no historian, my interest had been piqued and I set about verifying or establishing facts by interviewing as many veterans as I could, every subsequent leave being spent recording material at various archives.
-Back abroad I sifted hundreds of thousands of photographs that I had taken of official reports.
-In spite of the scale of the task, conflicting accounts, inaccuracies and the minutiae of war crimes investigations were all meticulously cross-referenced late into the night, early in the mornings, or whenever my off-duty hours allowed.
+When back abroad, I sifted hundreds of thousands of photographs that I had taken of official reports.
+In spite of the scale of the task, conflicting accounts, inaccuracies and the minutiae of war crimes investigations, all were meticulously cross-referenced late into the night, early in the mornings, or whenever my off-duty hours allowed.

 One lead followed another, the flow of unique material from diaries, photos and letters increasing after tracking down relatives: for every casualty there had been a next of kin and for every next of kin the devastation of an unwanted telegram.
 The pain was still evident as was the fact that sisters, brothers, sons, daughters, grandchildren, nieces and nephews were also passionate that the story of each casualty, regardless of rank or class, be told as factually and respectfully as possible, not as yet another Boy's Own myth that morphs into history.